Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 Why VoIP call routing from VoipTower.

-Control over international calls
+Control over international termination

 Choose better voice paths per country and call type.
 CLI / NCLI / TDM per destination based on quality and use case.